 The dreaded green line problem

-You might see this on older phones like the Galaxy S20 series, or even older generations of Z Fold and Z Flip devices.
+You might see this on older phones like the Galaxy S20 series or even older generations of Z Fold and Z Flip devices.
 Unfortunately, the main long-term solution is to replace faulty hardware.
 Your best option is to contact Samsung to request a screen repair.
-Although India is the main region where Samsung has shown willingness to repair outside of warranty periods, you should always check if the company is willing to repair your affected device in your region.
+Although India is the main region where Samsung has shown a willingness to repair devices outside warranty periods, you should always check whether the company is willing to repair your affected device in your region.